-This intensive programme is for adults who wish to further their studies in a Business related subject.
-It provides the underpinning skills to enable students to return to the world of learning by building the skills and confidence necessary for success in Higher Education and future career progression in Computing.
+This intensive programme is for adults who wish to further their studies in a computing-related subject.
+It provides the underpinning skills to enable students to return to the world of learning by building the skills and confidence necessary for success in higher education and future career progression in computing.

 To succeed on this course you will need to be committed and focused and have a zest for learning, as well as good time management skills, particularly if you work and have family responsibilities.